 Paul Lafargue was a writer and socialist organizer who married Karl Marx’s daughter, Laura.
 Lafargue is a largely forgotten social theorist, having acted as an interlocutor with various late 19th century political orators and evolutionary scientists.
 In this work in progress, I analyze Lafargue’s critical commentary on Charles Darwin and Herbert Spencer, as well as his criticism of Western conceptions of progress and productivity, and his support of feminist and Marxist politics.
 I argue that Lafargue has much to teach us in terms of contemporary debates over sociobiology and evolutionary psychology.

-The Psychology and Politics of Free Jazz Musicians
+The Social Context and Politics of Free Jazz Musicians

 This is ongoing project looking into the psychological, spiritual, and political discourse of American Free Jazz musicians in the 1960s & 1970s.
 In particular, I look at how the racial politics of the time can be seen in jazz musicians’ speeches, music, print commentary, spiritual and psychological discourse, activism, and professional organization.